juniorsundarCasual/TGT/vault/volume-5.chapter-391.md

 Rianna's eyes darted around erratically as her mind started to process the information, "It has to be her body, then.
 Her physique or bloodline...
 But she's just a child with barely a trace of cultivation inside her, so it must have activated prematurely..."

 She then walked over to Kili and started to inspect the bone, "Completely fixed.
-And the recovery is seamless; its almost like there was no fracture to begin with!"
+And the recovery is seamless; it's almost like there was no fracture to begin with!"

 Her eyes locked on to the other girl and Rianna quickly covered the distance between them.
 With her face barely a centimetre away, she interrogated, "The child, is it her bloodline or physique?"

-"I'm afraid I don't know what you're talking about," the girl stuttered while avoiding eye-contact.
+"I'm afraid I don't know what you're talking about," the girl stuttered while avoiding eye contact.

-"It's probably something big," Shay-Hade said.
+"It's probably something big," Shay-Hade said to Rianna.
 "You can't get it out of her."

 "You're right," Rianna affirmed.